-The MIS interbody market continues to see a shift toward OLIF and LLIF devices and away from MIPLIF and MITLIF devices.
+The MIS interbody market continues to see a shift toward oblique lumbar interbody (OLIF) and lateral lumbar interbody fusion (LLIF) devices and away from minimally invasive posterior interbody fusion (MIPLIF) and minimally invasive transforaminal lumbar interbody fusion (MITLIF) devices.
 The oblique and lateral lumbar approaches are expected to see more growth than their posterior and transforaminal lumbar counterparts, although positive growth is expected across segments.

 Major Segments Covered in the Minimally Invasive Spine Surgery Market Report Suite

 While this report suite contains all data, each of the markets are also available as stand alone MedCore reports.
 This allows you to get access to only the research that you need.
 You can view all these included reports and segmentation here:

 - Procedure Numbers for Minimally Invasive Spine Surgery – MedPro: Using a number of databases, internal and external, we’re able to provide you with the total volume of procedures being performed for each of the markets mentioned in this suite of reports.

 - MIS Interbody Devices Market – MedCore: Covers segmentation in the Minimally invasive posterior lumbar interbody fusion (MIPLIF), Minimally invasive TLIF (MITLIF), lateral lumbar interbody fusion (LLIF), and oblique lateral interbody fusion (OLIF) device markets.